To see what activities we are undertaking in YOUR country and market- please click our Illinois events tab

 "Illinois has a strong track record of winning international investments from both within the USA and from around the world.
 It is the most successful state in the Midwest in attracting Foreign Direct Investment and the 4th most successful in the nation.
 We have already attracted 1,596 foreign firms based in 5,320 locations and employing 288,700 Illinois residents directly.

-Chicago, Illinois's largest city, is an economic powerhouse with a GRP of $500 billion and a population of 9 million in the metropolitan area.
+Chicago, Illinois's largest city, is an economic powerhouse with a with a GDP of $524 billion and a population of 9 million in the metropolitan area.
 Centrally located, Chicago provides nonstop flights to more than 200 cities worldwide and serves as a hub for all six major North American railroads and six major U.S. Interstates.

 Encouraging and supporting European businesses to locate within our State is a key priority for us.
 My office, based in Brussels, with its dedicated and multilingual staff, have over 40 years experience in assisting European companies interested in the USA market.
 You will find our services, explained below in greater detail, are tailor-made to address your companies needs.